piazzesiNiccolo/hofltex/README.md

-# HOFLOG
+# Hofltex
-an HOFL interpreter
+Hofl to TeX  interpreter